Vedangini-Kenma/restaurant/README.md

 # restaurant
-restaurant outliers according to income and further visualization
+restaurant outliers according to views and further visualization